Skip to main content

 openhouse$main> ./gradlew build

-Execute docker compose -f infra/recipes/docker-compose/oh-hadoop-spark/docker-compose.yml up -d --build command to bring up docker containers for OpenHouse services, Spark and HDFS.
+Execute docker compose -f infra/recipes/docker-compose/oh-s3-spark/docker-compose.yml up -d --build command to bring up docker containers for OpenHouse services, Spark and S3.

 Run SQL commands